barakbeilin/DSIN/Questions.md

 C1::CL).
 The context model consists of four 3D convolution layers with a causality
 7. how did you train the context model and the autoencoder concurrently?
 8. bitcost per symbol: NCHW  - what's a symbol?
+9. autoencoder_imgcomp.py line 102 .. what's going on there?